-A number of researchers have been investigating people's memory performance for proper names.
-787.11 The results appear to show that the human brain does not handle different kinds of names in the same way.
+A number of researchers have been investigating people's memory performance for proper names.^{792.11} The results appear to show that the human brain does not handle different kinds of names in the same way.
 Studies of patients with aphasia (damage to the brain that causes problems with words) have found that different kinds of damage cause different kinds of problems.
-One study[127] found that some subjects had problems naming body parts but could name geographical locations, while others had problems naming geographical locations but could name body parts.
+One study^[131] found that some subjects had problems naming body parts but could name geographical locations, while others had problems naming geographical locations but could name body parts.
 Categories of names subject to these problems include animate versus inanimate objects, numbers versus letters, referential versus descriptive, and common versus proper names.
-Another study[126] found that brand names were handled differently in the brain than proper names.